Color in Graphic Design

 Color Consistency is a Challenge

-Your color choice must remain consistent when reproduced across many products and mediums.
-That’s why it’s best to not choose the main brand color that’s out of the ordinary.
+Your color choice must remain consistent when reproduced across many products and media.
+That’s why it’s best not to choose an unusual main brand color.
 I’d stay away from neons, pastels, and metallics.
 They are very hard to reproduce in many printing processes.

-As a designer and art director, I’ve had to try to ensure that a brand’s color will look the same over many, many marketing products.
-It’s never easy and it’s never perfect.
+As a designer and art director, I’ve had to ensure that a brand’s color looks consistent across many marketing materials.
+It’s never easy, and it’s never perfect.

 Think of the challenge Pepsi’s designers have when trying to maintain consistency over all these products sold and printed all over the world.